Lighting for houseplants – The complete guide

 The Sanlight and Jungle Lux from the examples are linear lights, these have a high beam angle and therefore very uniform illumination even at low distances.
 The distance to the plants should be between approx. 20-100 cm.
 Areas of application include display cabinets, shelves, growtents, terrariums and aquariums.

-On the other hand, lamps such as the Sansi or the Philips reflector lamp are spotlights that emit light from a rather concentrated source.
+On the other hand, lamps such as the Sansi or the Jungle Lux spot are spotlights that emit light in a focussed manner from a rather point source.
 They are used to illuminate plants that are a little further away, but illuminate a slightly smaller area.
 Typical distances are between 50-200 cm, depending on the power.

 Lifetime